markraiter/dfox/README.md

 The project is organized as a Cargo workspace consisting of two main components:

-- **dfox-lib**: The core library responsible for database operations.
+- **dfox-core**: The core library responsible for database operations.
 It includes implementations for MySQL, PostgreSQL, and SQLite clients, as well as data models and error handling.
 - **dfox-tui**: The command-line interface for user interaction.
 It contains the main functions for launching the application, along with UI components and event handlers.